ezmilhouse/frog/README.md

 ```

+Learn more about the response object [below](#rest.Service.ResponseObject).

+<a name="rest.Service.ExampleCRUD"></a>
 ### Example: CRUD
-You can use the native CRUD services to implement full-blown REST resources.
-Just add a `Schema` and create `Service` instances for all five methods:
+You can use native CRUD services to implement full REST resources.
+Just add a `Schema` and create `Service` instances for all available methods:

 - INDEX
 - CREATE